 I am a Postdoctoral Research Fellow at the Centre for Political and Legal Analytics at Cardiff University’s School of Law and Politics.
 Since 2016, I have also been a consulting researcher for the Latin American Public Opinion Project at Vanderbilt University.
 I received my Ph.D. from the Department of Political Science at the University of Wisconsin-Madison in 2018.

-I study the organization of subnational government and the relationship between inequality and representation.
-My book project examines the causes of deconcentration, with a focus on Nigerian politics since 1946.
+I study coalition bargaining and the organization of subnational government.
+My book project examines why so many countries have created new states, regions, and districts around the world since 1960, with a focus on Nigeria.
 My other research focuses on public opinion, mass-elite congruence, and quantitative methods.

 I have previously worked as a research assistant to Olufemi Vaughan (Department of Black Studies, Amherst College) and a consultant for the Department for International Development.
 I have an M.A. from Wisconsin, an M.Phil. from the University of Cambridge, and a B.A. from Johns Hopkins University.